 Change comes slowly to an industry as large and embedded in the global economy as the meat production industry.

-USDA-approved organic labels on meat products.
+The best way to effect change?
+Be particular about the food you buy.
+Look for USDA-approved organic labels on meat products.
 USDA certified organic does not allow use of antibiotics in animals raised for human consumption.
 Keep in mind that other labels may not be well-regulated and could be misleading.
 Always do your research to ensure you know what you’re buying—and eating.

 How Do I Prevent UTIs Without Antibiotics?